 If a student believes that they have a disabling condition that may interfere with their ability to access and/or participate in the activities, coursework, testing and assessment, or other requirements of a course, they may be entitled to non-retroactive accommodations.

-The accessibility services staff within the Office of Counseling and Accessibility Services offers academic and non-academic accommodations for a qualified student with a disability.
-Some examples of accommodations include, but are not limited to: extended time on tests, testing in an alternate location, copies of class notes, access to specialized computer software and books in alternate formats.
-A student will not be able to receive accommodations for a disability at LIM College unless he/she chooses to disclose this information to the accessibility services staff and formally registers for services.
+The accessibility services staff within Student Affairs offers academic and non-academic accommodations for a qualified student with a disability.
+Some examples of accommodations include, but are not limited to: extended time on tests, testing in an alternate location, copies of class notes, access to specialized computer software , books in alternate formats, and accommodations in College-affiliated housing.
+A student will not be able to receive accommodations for a disability at LIM College unless they choose to disclose this information to the accessibility services staff and formally register for services.
 A student with a disability is encouraged to contact the accessibility services staff as soon as possible upon enrolling at LIM College.

 Please find more detailed information regarding LIM College’s policies and procedures relative to accessibility services in the Accessibility Services Handbook.